RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Windows-Installation-Instructions.md

 ## Driver Installation ( Windows 7 )
 ^[Top](#top)

-_note: for Windows 7 you will this step.
+_note: for Windows 7 you will need this step.
 On a later Windows edition skip this._

 Install required drivers for your Windows installation.
 You may need admin privileges to do this.
 Step by step guides are online such as [RyscCorps](https://store.ryscc.com/blogs/news/how-to-install-a-proxmark3-driver-on-windows-10).